 Encampment Cove Camp is located in the centre of the island on the western side (before you hit the isthmus), and is a fantastic spot to check out if you have a day to spare.

 It’s a dirt road the whole way, so easy enough to navigate and you can’t get lost.
-You’ll also past Frenchs Farm, which is worth a detour and bit of exploration of the shearing shed.
+You’ll also pass Frenchs Farm, which is worth a detour and bit of exploration of the shearing shed.

 Encampment Cove was the location of one of the original convict cells, and you can still explore the old buildings today.
 Just be careful, as they are quite dilapidated.